Admitted Students

 Additional Program Details

-Unfortunately, the use of the Connell Recreation Center’s exercise apparatus is subject to rules and regulations pertaining to use by minors, which makes it unavailable for participants of the program and is indisputable.
-However, the program will be renting basketball and/or tennis courts for students to use on designated dates.
+Please Note: Unfortunately, the use of the Connell Recreation Center is subject to rules and regulations pertaining to use by minors, which makes it unavailable for BCE participants outside of the designated space rented by BCE.
+This is indisputable.
+The program will be renting basketball and/or tennis courts for students to use on designated dates and times.
 Students can also work-out by running on natural routes in/around campus (e.g. Chestnut Hill Reservoir).

 Boston College reserves the right to amend and supplement the rules and regulations governing participation in the Boston College Experience.